Academic Catalog

 Program Description

 The Associate in Arts in Political Science for Transfer degree prepares students for transfer to California State Universities (CSUs).
-Students who complete the Associate in Arts in Political Science for Transfer degree will be ensured preferential transfer status to CSUs for political science majors and majors in related disciplines.
+Students who complete the Associate in Arts in Political Science for Transfer degree will be ensured preferential transfer status to CSUs for Political Science majors and majors in related disciplines.
 The Associate in Arts in Political Science for Transfer degree requirements will fulfill the lower division major requirements at many CSUs.
 Students are advised, however, to meet with a counselor to assess the course requirements for specific CSUs.
 This degree may also provide excellent preparation for other majors.

 Learn more about the program on the Political Science website.